Hussain4398/starter-gatsby-blog/README.md

 - Name your category to continue.
 For our example we are going be creating a category for **Mains** for a restaurant.
 - You will now need to edit your category which includes the following:

   - Choosing an image to display for your category.
 This will be an image that you have uploaded to your [**Media**](https://www.google.com) section.
-To learn more about how to add media to your Slate store you can read this [guide](https://www.google.com)
+To learn more about how to add media to your Slate store you can read this <a href="#media">guide.</a>
  <p align="center">
  <img align="centre" width="225" height="250" alt="GithubImg(4)" src="https://user-images.githubusercontent.com/101874906/159458323-a89d09ce-2095-468d-b805-6e15af568ca7.png"> </p>